– General Information –

 Starting with a $50 bankroll his father gifted him for his 17th birthday, Dwan played mostly sit-and-go tournaments on Paradise Poker.
 At one point, he was down to $15, but then he switched to heads-up and multi cash games and began to build his bankroll back.
 Four months later, he had $15,000.

-Tom Dwan attended Boston University where he was majoring in English, but he dropped out to play poker professionally.
+Tom Dwan attended Boston University where he was majoring in engineering, but he dropped out to play poker professionally.
 Although he deeply desired to compete in live tournaments after trouncing his friends in college, he couldn’t play tournaments in the US until he was 21, so he found himself playing a lot of foreign tournaments.

 At the age of 19, Dwan won $12,000 when he came in 12th at the European Poker Tour’s €3,000 No Limit Texas Hold ’em Main Event.
 Nevertheless, Dwan’s strategies always had better results in online poker.